 We strive to be readily available to answer questions and receive feedback from each member of our community.
 If there is a problem, concern, or conflict, all are encouraged to start communicating as close to the source as possible.
 Those immediately involved are in the best position to act quickly and effectively.
 Only when those attempts have been exhaustively pursued are individuals encouraged to broaden the scope of involvement.
 To this end, a student resource tree is provided on the back cover of this document.
 For residential life concerns, parents/legal guardians are asked to use the same tree beginning with the Residential Instructor.
 Parents/legal guardians are urged to help their sons or daughters become skilled and confident self-advocates by encouraging them to voice any questions or concerns to the appropriate staff member.
 We recognize that face-to-face communication is ideal, but when it is not possible, phone and email can be effective alternatives.

-The academic staff consists of a teaching Dean of Faculty, a teaching Dean of Students, Academic Support Coordinator and Special Education Consultant, Registrar, and Full and Part-time Faculty.
+The academic staff consists of a teaching Dean of Students, Academic Support Coordinator and Special Education Consultant, Registrar, and Full and Part-time Faculty.
 The structure of oversight includes department chairs for Mathematics, Science, English and Fine Arts, and Social Sciences and World Languages.

 Student Educational Records

 MSSM is in compliance with all State and Federal rules and regulations regarding student information, including the Family Educational Rights and Privacy Act (FERPA).
 Two of MSSM's policies that parents/legal guardians and students should be familiar with are Student Educational Records (Policy Code JRA) and Notification of Rights Under FERPA (Policy Code JRA-E).
 They can be found on the MSSM website under the Board of Trustees webpage.